Captain's Log

 Validation, pt.
 2

-To validate design decisions up to this point, I conducted moderated remote usability testing with 5 participants to ensure they could easily access & understand the information on Calls, Contacts, & Settings tabs.
+To validate my design decisions, I conducted moderated remote usability testing with 5 participants to ensure they could easily access & understand the information on Calls, Contacts, & Settings tabs.

 Parameters: